-1.60.
+- 11.5 Planning permission was granted for a facility at Kings Stag Mill, Sturminster Newton in 2013, however production is yet to start.
 The total permitted capacity for aggregate recycling production is over 580,000 tonnes, above the level of current or average sales.
-There have been no recent new permissions.
-Existing recycling sites therefore have capacity to increase sales in response to demand, should this be required.
-Constraints to increasing sales include:
+Existing recycling sites therefore potentially have capacity to increase sales in response to demand, should this be required.
+Constraints to increasing sales include: - availability of material to be recycled - distance to be travelled by the material to be recycled - distance to be travelled by the recycled aggregate, and - loss of aggregate recycling sites through site closure or ending of temporary planning permission without renewal or being made permanent.